-I’m speaking for my own youth ministry.
-It’s way to safe.
+My past youth ministries were way too safe.
 Too predictable.
-But I’m always trying to change this.
+But I was always trying to change this.

-When I say I want our youth ministry to be more dangerous I don’t mean I want kids to get hurt or that we are a place where it’s not safe for kids to share.
-What I mean is that we should increase the risk and take away the safety net.
+When I say I want youth ministries to be more dangerous, I don’t mean I want kids to get hurt or that we they are a place where it’s not safe for kids to share.
+What I mean is that you should increase the risk and take away the safety net.

-I can hear the whinging now, “But, we need the program Paauuuuul” No, we don’t.
+I can hear the whinging now, “But, we need the program Paauuuuul” No, you don’t.

-The program may actually be in the way of what I really want for my kids.
+The program may actually be in the way of what you really want for your kids.

-If I am dong 4 week series on sharing your faith and don’t cancel the program and take kids out to share their faith, that’s a fail.
+If you’re doing a 4 week series on sharing your faith and don’t cancel the program and take kids out to share their faith, that’s a fail.